News

 When I work directly with customers, I never include my day rate on the quote.
 Instead, I propose a global package with a breakdown of services.

-The day rate can scare off customers who don't immediately perceive the added value of your experience and level of seniority compared to a less expensive service offered by a junior profile.
+The day rate can scare off customers who don't immediately perceive the added value represented by your experience and level of seniority compared to a less expensive service offered by a junior profile.

 Getting started without cash

-You don't get unemployment when you're a freelancer, so you need to plan your own safety net in case of slack periods.
+You don't get unemployment when you're a freelancer, so you need to have your own safety net in case of slack periods.

 I recommend having at least six months' cash on hand for peace of mind.
 Some customers pay within 90 days, even though this is forbidden.
 Without a financial margin, these delays can quickly jeopardize your business.